montera82/patient-encounter-api/README.md

 ## Prerequisites

+- Node.js 20.0.0 or higher is required.
 - Docker installed on your machine.
-  Note: This project is fully containerized, meaning all commands run inside Docker containers.
+  Note: The API service, PostgreSQL database, and Redis cache all run in Docker containers, eliminating environment inconsistencies.

 ## Running the Service